 Meet our Trustees

-Sallie Barker MBE - Trustee
+Sallie Barker MBE - Chair

 Sallie has worked in sport for over 30 years.
 She originally trained to be a teacher and holds an MA in Physical Education.
 Sallie then worked at the GB Sports Council and Sport England for 12 years before joining the Sport and Recreation Alliance in 2002, where she was the Head of Operations.